rollexxx23/crypto-currency/README.md

 # crypto-currency
-A crypto-currency built using Node JS
+A proof of work based crypto-currency built using Node JS

 # Tech stack used